 AFRM represents, connects and advocates for the diverse community of Rehabilitation Medicine Fellows and trainees in Australia and New Zealand.

-Learn more about AFRM’s purpose and strategic objectives at AFRM Statement of Strategic Intent (PDF 116KB)
+Learn more about AFRM’s purpose and strategic objectives.

 About Rehabilitation Medicine

 Rehabilitation Medicine is the diagnosis, assessment and management of an individual with a disability due to illness or injury.
 Rehabilitation physicians work with people with a disability to help them achieve an optimal level of performance and improve their quality of life.

 AFRM Rehabilitation Medicine Physician Scope of Practice – Adult Rehabilitation Medicine

 AFRM Scope of Practice Statement – Paediatric Rehabilitation Medicine